shengchenyang/AyugeSpiderTools/README_en.md

 + 18).demo_mq: Template example of storing data in RabbitMQ.
 + 19).demo_kafka: Template example of storing data in Kafka.
-+ 20).demo_file: Template example of downloading images and other files to the local machine.
++ 20).demo_file: Example of using this library pipeline to download images and other files to local.
++ 30).demo_file_sec: Self-implemented image download example.
++ 31).demo_oss: Example of using this library pipeline to upload to oss.
++ 32).demo_oss_sec: Self-implemented oss upload example.
 ```

 ## Run Through The Test